 Yash is also interested in the Indian political landscape and political processes.
 He is an avid reader, and also enjoys playing sports like badminton, cricket and basketball.
-While recognizing the immense value of access to education in institutions known for excellence, Yash also realizes the important role each individual plays in shaping these institutions.
+While recognizing the immense value of access to education in institutions known for excellence, Yash also realizes the important role each individual play in shaping these institutions.
 He has immersed himself in university life, noting, “It’s not only the institutions that make individuals; it’s also the individuals who make institutions.”

 Yash aims to use his education to serve society.
 “I opted for law because it helps me relate to society, since law is everywhere.
 If I know law, and if I’m following it, then I don’t have to be afraid of it,” he says.